Boxer Floyd Mayweather to pay for George Floyd’s funeral

 Mayweather personally has been in touch with the family, according to Leonard Ellerbe, the CEO of Mayweather Promotions.
 He will handle costs for the funeral on June 9 in Floyd’s hometown of Houston, as well as other expenses.

-Floyd died May 25 after a Minneapolis police officer pressed his knee into Floyd’s neck while Floyd was handcuffed and saying that he couldn’t breathe.
+Floyd, a black man, died May 25 after a white Minneapolis police officer pressed his knee into Floyd’s neck while Floyd was handcuffed and saying that he couldn’t breathe.
 His death sparked protests in Minneapolis and around the country, some of which became violent.

 TMZ originally reported Mayweather’s offer, and said he will also pay for services in Minnesota and North Carolina.